Cranberry White Chocolate Cookies

 I've never met a cookie I didn't like.
 Well, except for the burnt ones, which were due to not setting the timer.
 Happens every time I neglect to punch those little buttons!

 These Chocolate Chip Cookies seem to be a favorite.
-And there are many takeoffs from the traditional recipe, like this Royale Chocolate Chip Cookies made with macadamian nuts, coconut, and oatmeal.
+And there are many variations on the traditional recipe, like these Royale Chocolate Chip Cookies made with macadamia nuts, coconut, and oatmeal.
 Simply divine!

 Jump to: